Viasat/halite/doc/jadeite-basic-syntax-reference.md

 ---
 ### <a name="any"></a>any

-Refers to either the presence of absence of a value.
+Refers to either the presence of absence of a value, or a pseudo-value indicating the lack of a value.

 !["value | unset"](./halite-bnf-diagrams/basic-syntax/any-j.svg)